-Studies have shown interval training results in greater calories burned in a shorter amount of time compared to low impact workouts.
+Studies have shown interval training results in greater calories burned in a shorter amount of time compared to steady, low intensity workouts.

-Interval training is considered high intesity exercise, so you should always start with short workouts before trying an advanced routine.
+Interval training is considered high intensity exercise, so you should always start with short workouts before trying an advanced routine.

 Interval Training Definition

 Training in which an athlete alternates between two activities, typically requiring different rates of speed, degrees of effort, etc.